top of page

 1/2 cup (120ml) chicken or beef broth (use water if you have to, I used homemade in the video)

-Oil for frying (I used sunflower oil, just like my mom)
+Oil for frying (I used sunflower oil, just like my mom, avocado oil, or ghee are another choices)

 Directions for the fried meat pies called "Chebureki"